 Medical devices with measuring function are regularly used in healthcare systems all over the world with the aim of prevention, diagnosis, and treatment of diseases.
 Considering the importance of these devices in daily activities of medical professionals and impact of their measurements on the health of patients, safety and accuracy of their measurements is becoming the topic of interest.
 Numerous international guidelines define how healthcare institutions should perform conformity assessment of medical devices, but in some countries, where those guidelines are not adopted, it is necessary to implement regulations and directives of EU new approach for various groups of medical devices.
 Regulations and Directives of new approach in terms of medical devices and their conformity assessment can be implemented in the area of legal metrology, as it is done in Bosnia and Herzegovina.
 It is possible to present achievements and activities of Institute of Metrology of Bosnia and Herzegovina (IMBIH), the competent state authority for metrology in Bosnia and Herzegovina, in the area of legal metrology for the particular group of medical devices with measuring function.
 These achievements and activities refer to the adoption of appropriate legislation for type approval, verification, and creating an adequate legal framework for controlling medical devices after they are sold on the market.
 In addition, considering complexity and variety of medical devices related to measuring characteristics, and also due to the problem of inadequate or not defined tractability routes, the medical devices will continue to be in focus of metrological practice and science.
 Establishing the comparative approach to the type approval for these devices in the area of the legal metrology is the final aim.

 Zijad Dzemic studied Mechanical Engineering at the University of Sarajevo, where he obtained his Master of Science degree in Technical Sciences.
-Mr Dzemic has devoted much of his working life in the field of flow of liquids other than water, where he got specialization in Low flow-rate, LSTM at the University of Nurnberg-Erlangen.
+He obtained his Doctor of Science degree at the University of Ljubljana.
+Mr Dzemic’s main occupation is metrology.
+He has devoted much of his working life in the field of flow of liquids other than water, where he got specialization in Low flow-rate, LSTM at the University of Nurnberg-Erlangen.
 He has permanent engagement on different subjects at the Faculty of Mechanical Engineering, Electrical Engineering and Civil Engineering at the University of Sarajevo.
-From 1998 to 2002 he was a Technical Director of Terminal Sarajevo, State Liquid Fuel Storage Co., while in year 2002, he became a Director and later on from 2004 to 2007 he took up the post of the General Director of the same institution.
+From 1998 to 2007 he worked at the Terminal Sarajevo, State Liquid Fuel Storage Co., where he was a Technical Director and later on from 2004 to 2007 General Director of the same institution.
 In 2010 Mr Dzemic became the President of Supervisory Board of Elektroprivreda Bosnia and Herzegovina (state Co. that owns hydro/thermo power plants, mines, transportation/distribution system of el.
 Energy).
-From 2007 he works at the Institute of Metrology of Bosnia and Herzegovina (IMBiH), as an Executive Director for scientific metrology, and since 2010 is appointed at the post of the General Director.
+From 2007 he works at the Institute of Metrology of Bosnia and Herzegovina (IMBiH), as an Executive Director for scientific metrology, and since 2010 he is appointed at the post of the General Director.
 He is responsible for the development of IMBiH and metrology system of Bosnia and Herzegovina over the last decade, where Bosnia and Herzegovina has gained its international recognition in the field of metrology, publishing the first calibration and measurement capabilities in 2012, and which have been nowadays extended covering in total 24 different fields of metrology.
+Under the management of Mr Dzemic, IMBiH has transposed all EU legislation related to the metrology area into the national legislation.
 Mr Dzemic has organized and managed participation of IMBIH in consortiums of NMIs/DIs (national and designated metrology institutes) in 25 research projects under EMRP and EMPIR.
-Mr Dzemic is an Author or co-author of the 10 SCI research papers.
+Mr Dzemic has helped development of metrology community by his contribution and engagement nationally and internationally.
+Mr Dzemic has been member of the EURAMET Board of Directors (The European Association of National Metrology Institutes) between 2013 till 2019 and he is member of WELMEC (European Cooperation in Legal Metrology) Chairperson's Group from 2013 till nowadays.
+Mr Dzemic is an Author or co-author of 2 books, 15 Peer-reviewed Papers.